JAQuent/noveltyVR/preparation/powerAnalysis.md

 Bayesian design analysis
 ------------------------

-For the study, we plan to use a SBF analysis with an upper limit on the sample size and an endpoint Bayes factor of 10.
+For the study, we plan to use a SBF analysis with an upper limit of the sample size and an endpoint Bayes factor of 10.
 The upper limit is set to 26 for the reasons mentioned above.
 The simulation below will help us to determine whether that upper limit will help us to provide conclusive evidence.
 The design analysis is based on Schönbrodt & Wagenmakers (2018).

 I needed a couple of attempts to run the correct simulation for the Bayesian design analysis.
 In my first attempt (can be found [here](https://github.com/JAQuent/noveltyVR/blob/master/preparation/bayesianDesignAnalysis1.R)), the problem was that I just sampled Bayes factors for various fixed sample sizes, but I did not actually simulate sequential testing.
 The data of that simulation can be found [here](https://github.com/JAQuent/noveltyVR/blob/master/preparation/noveltyVR_bayesianDesignAnalysis_20190108_165205.RData).
 In another [simulation](https://github.com/JAQuent/noveltyVR/blob/master/preparation/noveltyVR_SBF_DesignAnalysis_20190109_165631.RData) , I ran a simulation with an upper limit of 500 participants per group without realising that I cannot properly calculate the Bayes factor at the upper limit I actually want to select.
 I then re-ran the [simulation](https://github.com/JAQuent/noveltyVR/blob/master/preparation/noveltyVR_SBF_DesignAnalysis_20190110_103336.RData) then sampling actually realistic sample sizes.
 However the problem with that was that I did not use the correct hypothesis.
 The hypotheses in this simulation were *H*<sub>0</sub> : *μ* = 0 and *H*<sub>1</sub> : *μ* ≠ 0.
 Since we do not expect the novelty group to show worse memory performance than the control group, I re-ran the analysis with these hypotheses: *H*<sub>0</sub> : *μ* = 0 and *H*<sub>1</sub> : *μ* &gt; 0.